sinthlab/sinthlab-kuka-stack/README.md

   - Based on the PIN diagram as elaborated in pg-53 of Spez_KUKA_Sunrise_Cabinet_en.pdf (section 6.6.2), we jump pins 1/2, 10/11 (external E-Stop), 3/4, 12/13 (Operator Safety) and 5/6, 14/15 (Safety stop 1).

 ## Setting up the Stack
 *Note*: These steps are meant to be run on Ubuntu 22.04.
-If using Windows box, please setup Ubuntu 22.04 in your wsl (Note the version is improtant. please do not install anything default), and make sure you are on wsl version 2 (running wsl -l -v should show wsl version and ubuntu name installed).
+If using Windows box, please setup Ubuntu 22.04 in your wsl (Note the version is important. please do not install anything default), and make sure you are on wsl version 2 (running wsl -l -v should show wsl version and ubuntu name installed).
 - Install ROS 2 development tools.
 Refer this [link]( https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html#setup-sources) to understand details of steps.

   ```